julian3493/Ruby_Scraper_Capstone/README.md

 - Install bundler.
 Type `$ gem install bundler`

-- Install the neccesary gems to run the scraper.
+- Install the necessary gems to run the scraper.
 Type `$ bundle install`

-- Now your enviroment is ready to run the scraper.
+- Now your environment is ready to run the scraper.
 Type `$ ruby bin/main.rb`

 ### Using the scraper